nathangavin/nvim_config/README.md

 Neovim v0.9+ is required, as this config setup requires full Lua support, with no vimscript being used.

+# installing neovim

+Currently at time of writing, the package manager in debian will not install a new enough version of neovim, currently only installing v0.4.4.
+We require v0.9 at least.
+To install v0.9, follow these steps:

+1. download the tar.gz file from the neovim github page
+2. put the file into the wsl file system via windows file explorer
+3. move the file into a directory which already exists in the path (I used /usr/local/bin, the tutorial I followed used ~/.local/bin)
+4. extract the file using command `tar xzvf <filename>` - note depending on location, you may need to do sudo on every command
+5. delete tar.gz file
+6. create a symbolic link to the nvim executable in the new nvim folder, using command `ln -s /nvim-<version>/bin/nvim ./nvim` - this creates a link called nvim which links to the executable
+7. run nvim in command line, and you should be good to go.

 # Prerequisites

 You need to download and install packer.nvim, the shell command for installing can be found on the